 Track soldering doesn’t have to be difficult.
-Watch this tip-packed video for trouble free track soldering the easy way.
+Watch this tip-packed video for trouble-free track soldering.

-- Soldering to the track connector instead the actual track,
+- Solder to the track connector (fish plate) instead the actual track,

 - Holding the connector in a block,